Striving to provide the best CoolSculpting Houston, TX

 During a CoolSculpting session, a CoolSculpting clinician uses a machine made for the cryolipolysis procedure.
 The applicator is placed in the desired area (most commonly the stomach, love handles, double chin, hips, and thighs) which then freezes the fat underneath, but leaves surrounding tissue undamaged.

-The reason surrounding issue is left unharmed is simple: because lipids in fat cells and the water in other cells freeze at different temperatures — specifically, a warmer temperature than water.
+The reason surrounding tissue is left unharmed is simple: because lipids in fat cells and the water in other cells freeze at different temperatures — specifically, a warmer temperature than water.
 While water freezes at 32 degrees Fahrenheit (0 degrees Celsius), fat freezes at 39 degrees Fahrenheit (4 degrees Celsius), allowing surrounding cells to get a bit chilly, but remain undamaged.

 Because these temperatures are so precise and must remain constant, this isn’t the type of thing people can do at home — meaning that putting a bag of frozen peas on your lower belly in February won’t freeze the fat cells and get you bikini body ready by June.
 The preciseness of the CoolSculpting machine is exactly what makes it so effective at contouring the body.